 Not only does this play a large role in facility safety, but also helps confirm the valves are operating to their fullest capability.

 Since steam trap valves work automatically, they need to be manually inspected on a periodic basis.
 Every few months is an average baseline for inspection.
 This is where metal nameplates come into play.
 Their job is to provide clear identification.
 Each steam trap in a system is assigned a unique identifier or tag.
 This tag could be a serial number, alphanumeric code, or any other method that helps differentiate one trap from another.

 Steam trap inspections are important as they make sure your valves and purge stations are functioning correctly.
 If they aren’t, there is the potential for loss of steam, leaks, damage, unnecessary wear, and malfunction.

 In addition, they are absolutely vital in maintaining safety standards.
-Working near high pressured steam can be very dangerous.
+Working near high pressure steam can be very dangerous.
 A failed steam trap could also result in severe injury.
-Protect yourself and your employees by making sure regular inspections occur.
+Companies can and should protect their employees by making sure regular inspections occur.
 Steam trap tags can also contain information related to safety and compliance with industry standards and regulations.
 This might include information on certifications, compliance with specific codes, or safety considerations.

-They also feature the option of adding barcodes.
-These are perfect for keeping records, tracking inventory, and providing accountability for your steam traps.
+MetalPhoto also features the option of adding barcodes.
+This is perfect for keeping records, tracking inventory, and providing accountability for your steam traps.

 If your organization uses steam trap valves, make sure they are fitted with quality identification in the form of steam trap tags.
 Doing so means you’ll prevent mistakes and get to the root of any problems quickly and easily during your maintenance and inspection process.
-With embossed tags, legibility won’t be an issue, and they will remain sturdy for a many years.
+With embossed tags, legibility won’t be an issue, and they will remain sturdy for many years.